 - All travellers assessed in the air to be symptomatic on arrival at a Canadian airport are met and escorted by border officers away from other travellers to be attended to by public health personnel. - All persons arriving in Canada at an air, land, marine or rail border will be asked about the purpose of their visit and whether they are feeling ill or unwell.
-The border services officer may ask additional questions to make their determination. - CBSA officers will observe for signs of illness and refer any traveller suspected of being ill for a further medical assessment by the Public Health Agency of Canada, regardless of how travellers respond to screening questions. - All travellers no matter their country of origin or mode of entry are assessed on arrival to Canada.
-Entry screening is an important public health tool amongst others during periods of uncertainty and part of a multilayered government response strategy. - CBSA officers remain vigilant and are highly trained to identify travellers seeking entry into Canada who may pose a health and safety risk.
+The border services officer may ask additional questions to make their determination. - CBSA officers will observe for signs of illness and refer any traveller suspected of being ill for a further medical assessment by the Public Health Agency of Canada, regardless of how travellers respond to screening questions.

+All travellers - no matter their country of origin or mode of entry - are assessed on arrival to Canada.
+Entry screening is an important public health tool amongst others during periods of uncertainty and part of a multilayered government response strategy.

-- CBSA officers are providing symptomatic travellers with surgical masks and instructions on how to use them. - These measures complement routine traveller screening procedures already in place to prepare for, detect and respond to the spread of serious infectious diseases into and within Canada. - The following questions are now being asked by all border services officers at the primary inspection line at all air, land, ferry and rail ports of entry: - "Do you currently have a cough, difficulty breathing, or feel you have a fever?" - "I/we acknowledge that I/we must self-isolate for 14 days to prevent the potential spread of COVID-19." - CBSA Officers not only query travellers on the state of their health, they are trained to observe visible signs of illness and will refer any traveller who they suspect of being ill, regardless of how the traveller responded to the health screening question. - Travellers presenting symptoms consistent with COVID-19 will be referred to a PHAC staff member for further assessment. - These travellers are provided with a kit that includes a mask and instructions. - All travellers entering Canada are given a Public Health Agency of Canada handout with instructions to self-isolate for 14 days.
-Symptomatic people are given a red pamphlet, and asymptomatic people are given a green pamphlet.
+- CBSA officers remain vigilant and are highly trained to identify travellers seeking entry into Canada who may pose a health and safety risk. - CBSA officers are providing symptomatic travellers with surgical masks and instructions on how to use them. - These measures complement routine traveller screening procedures already in place to prepare for, detect and respond to the spread of serious infectious diseases into and within Canada. - The following questions are now being asked by all border services officers at the primary inspection line at all air, land, ferry and rail ports of entry: - "Do you currently have a cough, difficulty breathing, or feel you have a fever?" - "I/we acknowledge that I/we must self-isolate for 14 days to prevent the potential spread of COVID-19." - CBSA Officers not only query travellers on the state of their health, they are trained to observe visible signs of illness and will refer any traveller who they suspect of being ill, regardless of how the traveller responded to the health screening question. - Travellers presenting symptoms consistent with COVID-19 will be referred to a PHAC staff member for further assessment. - These travellers are provided with a kit that includes a mask and instructions. - All travellers entering Canada are given a Public Health Agency of Canada handout with instructions to self-isolate for 14 days.
+Symptomatic people are given a red pamphlet, and asymptomatic people are given a green pamphlet. - If a person has a question regarding entry to Canada, it can be directed to phac.emergencyorder-decretdurgencecovid19.aspc@canada.ca.